-The recoverable amount of the Wells, Platforms and Other Facilities of SC 14C2 as at December 31, 2023 and 2022 has been determined based on a value-in-use calculation using cash flow projections from work program and budget approved by senior management covering a seven-year period as at those years.
-The work program and budget for the immediately succeeding year as at December 31, 2023 and 2022 were duly approved by the DOE.
-The pre-tax discount rates applied to the cash flow projections were 11.10% and 14.22% as

-December 31, 2023 and 2022, respectively.
-As a result of this analysis, the management has not recognized any impairment for the Wells, Platforms and Other Facilities of SC 14C2 as at December 31, 2023 and 2022.
+The recoverable amount of the Wells, Platforms and Other Facilities of SC 14C2 as at December 31, 2024 and 2023 has been determined based on a value-in-use calculation using cash flow projections from work program and budget approved by senior management covering a seven-year period as at those years.
+The work program and budget for the immediately succeeding year as at December 31, 2024 and 2023 were duly approved by the DOE.
+The pre-tax discount rates applied to the cash flow projections were 10.90% and 11.10% as of December 31, 2024 and 2023, respectively.
+As a result of this analysis, the management has not recognized any impairment for the Wells, Platforms and Other Facilities of SC 14C2 as at December 31, 2024 and 2023.